Benefits of Section 245(i) Video

-Section 245(i) of the immigration law allows certain persons who have overstayed their visas or entered the United States without papers to adjust their status to permanent residents.
-In this video, Carl Shusterman, a former INS Attorney (1976-82) whose law firm has assisted thousands of persons across the United States in becoming permanent residents for nearly 30 years, explains the basics of the process.
+In this video, Carl Shusterman, a former INS Attorney (1976-82) whose 7-attorney law firm has assisted thousands of persons across the US in becoming permanent residents for over 30 years, explains the benefits of section 245(i).

-Do you qualify for benefits under Section 245(i)?
-To qualify under 245(i), the application for a labor certification or immigrant visa petition must be “approvable when filed”.
+What are the benefits of section 245(i) adjustment of status?
+To qualify to adjust your status in the US under section 245(i), the application for a labor certification or immigrant visa petition filed on your behalf must have been “approvable when filed”.
 What does this mean?
-What if the relative who originally sponsored you for a green card has died, and you want to be sponsored by your employer?
-Conversely, what if the employer who sponsored you is now out of business, and you want to be sponsored by a family member?
+What if the relative who originally sponsored you for a green card has died?
+What if your labor certification was never approved?
+How about if the employer who sponsored you is now out of business, and you want to be sponsored by a family member?
 Is it true that the benefits of 245(i) last a lifetime?
 If you qualify, what about your spouse and children?
-What difference does it make if you marry before or after the petition was filed on your behalf?
+Does it make a difference if you get married before or after the petition was filed on your behalf?

-We hope that our video answers many of your questions about the process.
+Our video answers these and many other questions about the section 245(i) process.

-For additional information, you may want to visit our How to Get a Green Card Under Section 245(i)web page.
+For additional information, please visit our How to Get a Green Card Under Section 245(i) web page.

 “Extremely happy with the service.
 Fees are very reasonable for the quality of service that they provide.
 Hired their services a few years ago after 2 lawyers told me my case was hopeless and advised me to go back to my country of origin.
 I got my greencard December 2011.”
 (More client reviews…)